7 Mar 2025 | By : Dr. Albert Winandar, D.C.

 Lifestyle Modifications and Preventive Measures

-Proper Posture and Ergonomics: Maintaining a neutral spine position during daily activities and using ergonomic furniture can help prevent additional strain.
+Proper Posture and Ergonomics to help maintaining a neutral spine position during daily activities and using ergonomic furniture can help prevent additional strain.

-Weight Management: Keeping a healthy weight reduces stress on the spine, improving overall back health.
+Weight Management to help keeping a healthy weight which will reduce stress on the spine and improving overall back health.

-Avoiding Prolonged Sitting: Sitting for long periods can worsen lower back pain.
+Avoiding Prolonged Sitting can worsen lower back pain.
 Taking breaks to stand, stretch, or walk can relieve pressure on the spine.

 Mind-Body Approaches

-Mindfulness and Relaxation Techniques: Stress and tension can exacerbate back pain.
-Techniques like deep breathing, meditation, and mindfulness can help alleviate stress and improve pain management.
+Specific core muscles exercises design to activate muscles around our waist will help building strong pilar to our body.
+Mindfulness and Relaxation Techniques can help release stress and tension on the back pain.
+Techniques such as deep breathing, meditation, and mindfulness can help alleviate stress and improve pain management.

 Conclusion